Flat Extra Fees for Life Insurance: What Are They & How Do They Work in 2024 + YouTube Video

 Flat extra fees are most commonly used when a life insurance applicant is involved in a hazardous sport or hobby.

 Medical underwriters reviewing your life insurance application usually calculate adjustments to your life insurance rates.
-Therefore, these fluctuations in your final rates are traditionally impacted by choosing the health rate classification to fit your profile.
+Therefore, the fluctuations in your final rates are traditionally impacted by choosing the health rate classification that best fits your profile.

 One of the ways your final rates can be adjusted is by using flat extra fees, which we will discuss in this article.
-Unfortunately, the terminology flat extra fees are something few people have heard of, much less understand.
+Unfortunately, the term “flat extra fees” is something few people have heard of, much less understand.

 Table of Contents